Meet the Administrative Team

 From Lynn, “I began coming to Kingswood during the summer of 2015 for welding camp, the first summer I had an empty nest.
 Since then I have enjoyed camping in my RV and in equipped sites.
 Little by little my family and some friends have come along and enjoyed Kingswood with me.
 Last summer I was the program director for 4 weeks, and I am planning on sharing that job again next summer.
 It was so much fun working with families on different projects and meeting new people.
 I just retired this past June after 38 years of teaching elementary school.
 I enjoy traveling, but Kingswood is where I go to relax and recharge.
 Even when I’m working there, I find a quiet place to just be.”

 Nelvie Howard is the person behind the increased presence of Kingswood on social media.
 Nelvie is providing information, inspiration and humor daily.
 Give Nelvie a shout out by liking her post on Facebook or Instagram.
-Be sure to click on the daily stories for inspiration, information and/or a chuckle.
+Be sure to click on the daily stories for inspiration, information and maybe a a chuckle or two.

 The person in charge of reservations for 2022 is Dale Meck.
 Dale is in the process of learning more about the online reservation system, so she can answer your question and make changes as needed to reservations.
 Dale is looking forward to joining the admin team and connecting with other Kingswood friends, both old and new!